 About the clinician

-Gino Cosme is a BACP-registered psychotherapist with fifteen years of clinical work specialising in gay male psychology — minority stress, attachment, internalised homophobia, and the patterns that form when you spend years adapting to environments that didn't fully see you.
+Gino Cosme is a BACP-registered psychotherapist with ten years of clinical work specialising in gay male psychology, minority stress, attachment, internalised homophobia, and the patterns that form when you spend years adapting to environments that did not fully see you.

 Gino Cosme, BACP-registered psychotherapist